bitcoin-api/bitcoin-api/README.md

         Note:

             includeFeeInAmount is optional
-                when set to true, the fee will automatically be deducted from the amount
+                When set to true, the fee will automatically be deducted from the amount.

             enviroWithdrawAmount is optional
                 The contribution is added to the withdraw fee.